solliancenet/azure-synapse-build-together-blog/Blog-6/bi-and-optimization.md

     ![Azure Active Directory admin configuration in the Azure portal.](./media/set-aad-admin.png "AAD SQL admin configuration")

-Now that we have learned how to create Active Directory users in dedicated SQL pools, we will use Knowledge center examples to populate the new dedicated SQL pool during the next few Tasks.
+Now that we have learned how to create Active Directory users in dedicated SQL pools, we will use Knowledge center examples to populate the new dedicated SQL pool during the following tasks.

 ## Task 3: Create and Query an External Table

 External tables allow data engineers to read and write to data sources stored in Azure Storage Accounts through T-SQL commands.
 In this Task, you will use the Knowledge center to create external tables from Azure Open Datasets.

 1. Load the Knowledge center and select **Use samples immediately**.
-Select **Create external table with SQL**.
-Make sure to select the existing dedicated SQL pool that you provisioned.
+Next, select **Create external table with SQL**.
+Finally, make sure to select the existing dedicated SQL pool that you provisioned.

     ![Create external table with SQL immediate example with pool selected.](./media/create-external-table-with-sql.png "Create external table sample")